Row-Bell/Homework_01/README.md

   - _The intended customer has always been the person who wants an easy way to invest in Bitcoin, now all crypto.
 Someone who doesn't want to go through the hassle of creating or buying their own wallet.
 Something simple._

-  - _Their market size is huge, with access to over 40 US states and territories.
-As of 2017, Coinbase grown from their 1 million users in 2012 to over 13.3 million users.
-As of 2020, Coinbase has over 35 million users in over 100 countries._
+  - _Their market size is huge, and as of 2020, Coinbase has over 35 million users in over 100 countries._

 - Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

-  - _Coinbase is using less of a technology as reframing the norms, and making crypto asset buying accessible to everyday people that don't know what a cryptowallet is.
-Coinbase can be thought of a Brokerage for your crypto assets, while a wallet is as simple as a regular money wallet._

-  - _But some interesing technologies Coinbase is implementing range include:_
+  - _Some interesing technologies Coinbase is implementing include:_

-    - NGINX: a high perfoemance free open source web server, powerinng the busiest sites on the Internet
+    - NGINX: This is an HTTP and reverse proxy server - According to Netcraft NGINX sreved 30.46% of the top million busiest sites in Jan 2018

-    - Ruby: a dynamic, interpreted, opensource programming language with a focus on simplicity and productivity
+    - Ruby: A dynamic, interpreted, opensource programming language with a focus on simplicity and productivity

     - Google Analytics: Measures the advertising ROI as well as Flash, video and social networkignn sites and applications

-    - BlockScore: an identity verification and anti-fraud solution - verifying customers identities
+    - BlockScore: An identity verification and anti-fraud solution - verifying customers identities

 ## Landscape: